specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 ---
-title: Microsoft 365 admin center features that configure Copilot
+title: Microsoft 365 admin center scenarios that configure Copilot
-description: Learn about some of the Microsoft 365 Copilot features IT admins can configure in the Microsoft 365 admin center. f1.keywords:
+description: Learn about some of the Microsoft 365 Copilot scenarios and some settings that IT admins can configure in the Microsoft 365 admin center. f1.keywords:
 - NOCSH
 ms.author: camillepack
 author: camillepack
 manager: scotv
-ms.date: 02/06/2025
+ms.date: 02/10/2025
 ms.reviewer: elvaf
 audience: Admin
 ms.topic: how-to